-In addition, opting for a younger car with higher mileage can mean that you receive more advanced technology and safety features compared to a model that is just a couple of years older.
+In addition, if you choose a younger car, it can mean that you receive more advanced technology and safety features compared to a model that is just a couple of years older.

 The physical condition of a car, driving behaviour of the previous owner(s) and where it has been driven are arguably the most important factors when it comes to picking a used car.

 No matter how old the car is or how many miles it's driven, it needs to have been well looked after in terms of keeping to the manufacturer's servicing schedule and replacing worn parts where necessary.